 The purpose of this course is to review theories in the field of educational and organizational leadership.
-Students will be able to understand organizational theories and apply those theories in a variety of leadership scenarios.
-Students will also be able to use organizational theories to help their organizations assess, measure, and increase organizational effectiveness.
+Students are able to understand organizational theories and apply those theories in a variety of leadership scenarios.
+Students also are able to use organizational theories to help their organizations assess, measure, and increase organizational effectiveness.